Sparki Box vs Mac Mini M4: Which Is Better for Running Local AI? (2026)

 Total time for a non-technical user: 2-4 hours minimum, with a meaningful chance of setup friction.

-Getting XClaw Box running:
+Getting Sparki Box running:

 - Plug in power and ethernet